kelseymara/Webmaster-Internship-2022/overview.md

 ## Introduction

 During summer 2022, I was a webmaster intern for my local school divsion.
 We had a project to recreate all of their school websites to create a cohesive layout.
-This was done by using an educational content management system (CMS), which allowed for efficient website management and updates..
+This was done by using an educational content management system (CMS), which allowed for efficient website management and updates.

 ## Learning Experience 📚
 Although the websites were built using a CMS, I took the initiative to acquire additional webmaster knowledge and improve my skills in HTML and CSS.
 I found immense value in utilizing the built-in HTML tool, which allowed me to make direct modifications to the website's code.